manateeit/rools/package-tools/README.md

 ## Continuous Integration and Deployment

-This repository includes a GitHub Actions workflow for automated building, testing, and publishing of both packages.
-The workflow is defined in the root of the repository at `.github/workflows/build-packages.yml` and provides:
+This repository includes GitHub Actions workflows for automated building, testing, and publishing of both packages:

+- **Main Workflow** (`.github/workflows/build-packages.yml`): Runs on main branch, pull requests, and releases
+- **Development Workflow** (`.github/workflows/dev-builds.yml`): Runs on all branches except main

+These workflows provide:

 - **Continuous Integration**: Builds and tests both packages on multiple operating systems and runtime versions
 - **Artifact Generation**: Creates package artifacts for each build configuration